GLOBAL MARKETS-Stocks dip, bonds fall as CPI keeps Fed on course

 Yellen said she expected economic data to strengthen and noted

-that some of the U.S. economy's weakness at the start of the
+that some of the economy's weakness at the start of the year

 Yellen's tone on when the rate lift-off would begin appeared